 The patterned glass 902 may be bonded to the chemically strengthened glass 900 using any glass bonding technique.
 For example, the patterned glass 902 may be bonded to the chemically strengthened glass 900 using low temperature 15 frit bonding, also known as glass soldering or seal glass bonding.
 In low temperature frit bonding, the surface of either the patterned glass 902 or the chemically strengthened glass 900 may be heated up.
 This decreases the viscosity of the heated glass.
-When the heated glass reaches the wetting 20 includes a third material. temperature, the heated glass is soft enough and liquid enough to flow and wet the surface of the other glass surface.
+When the heated glass reaches the wetting 20 temperature, the heated glass is soft enough and liquid enough to flow and wet the surface of the other glass surface.
 The liquid glass flows into the small imperfections at the surface of the colder glass, creating a tight seal.
-When the cally sealed bond between the two glass surfaces.
+When the glass is allowed to cool, it re-solidifies to create a hermeti- 25 composition of aluminum and nickel, the filler material cally sealed bond between the two glass surfaces.

 Alternatively, the glasses 900 and 902 may be bonded using a sodium silicate bonding agent, or using anodic bonding (also known as electric field bonding).
 For example, a sodium silicate bonding process may involve spinning a 30 2% sodium silicate solution onto a surface of one of the glass substrates at 1500 rpm for 20 seconds to deposit an ultrathin, uniform layer of sodium silicate on the glass surface.
 The two glass substrate may then be brought into contact with each other and manually tacked together using a hard rod.
-35 bonding the glass substrate to a second glass substrate.
-The substrates may be held together with a force of between, e.g., 10 psi and 3000 psi.
+35 The substrates may be held together with a force of between, e.g., 10 psi and 3000 psi.
 The glass substrates may then be baked as necessary.